 With their thick fur and hooves designed for walking through deep snow, reindeer have evolved perfectly to live in the harsh conditions of Lapland.
 Their iconic antlers grow each year, reaching impressive sizes, particularly in males, and are shed after the mating season.
 During winter, reindeer often form large herds that graze on lichen, their primary food source, which is abundant across the snowy landscapes.

-Finland wildlife, with visitors flocking to Lapland for a chance to see these majestic creatures in their natural habitat.
-To immerse yourself in the beauty of Lapland and experience the magic of seeing reindeer in the wild, consider booking a tour like the
+Their presence is a captivating feature of the Finland wildlife, with visitors flocking to Lapland for a chance to see these majestic creatures in their natural habitat.